NBC Part 9 Illustrated overview

 Under Part 9, the maximum travel distance is 40 m (131 ft.) for business and personal services occupancies and 30 m (98 ft.) for other occupancies.
 In sprinklered buildings, both limits increase to 45 m (148 ft.).
 Dead-end corridors are limited to 6 m (20 ft.) regardless of sprinklering.

-Part 9 applies to residential buildings up to three storeys in building height with a building area of 600 m² or less per storey.
+Part 9 applies to residential buildings up to three storeys in building height with a total building area of 600 m² or less.
 Buildings that exceed those limits fall under Part 3 of the NBC, which has more stringent requirements.
 Many apartment buildings fall under Part 3, not Part 9, so always confirm the applicable Part before applying specific requirements.

 Use Part 9 Illustrated to understand the visual application and intent of the requirements, then cross-reference the specific clause number in the NBC 2020 text when you need precise regulatory language.
 Examitect's Section 2 practice questions link each answer to a specific NBC clause, so you can trace reasoning from the scenario back to the code and back to the illustrated detail.